Scaffold47/agate-ksun-susfs/README.md

 KernelSU Next is integrated through the legacy branch with manual hooks.
 SusFS support is integrated into the 4.14 kernel tree together with the userspace communication bridge required by this setup.

-No stock boot images, firmware dumps, nvram backups or personal device data are included in this repository.

 ## Credits

 Thanks to Xiaomi MT6893 Dev, KernelSU Next, simonpunk, the SusFS contributors, devnoname120, rio004, ziad1101 and everyone who worked on the agate kernel and device trees.